 Hello from sunny Florida!
 This is The Daily Bone Florida Edition and I'm your earnest doggie reporter Miss Charlee Puppy.
 Sorry for the problem with the photos in my last post.
 It has been corrected, and you should now be able to read it AND see the pictures.

 Today I'd like to present a short treatise on science geek decorating.
-As you probably know, my esteemed colleagues Chester L. W. Stephens and Joseph (Joey dog) Stephens live with a family of science geeks.
+As you probably know, my esteemed colleagues Chester L. W. Spaniel and Joseph (Joey dog) Spaniel live with a family of science geeks.
 That means they love everything about science and technology; they do weird things like take pictures of the ground because a random arrangement of leaf litter seemed profound to them, and say odd things like, "What if I told you your inability to pronounce a chemical ingredient is not an argument against it?"
 I never really thought about this much, since it's pretty much the norm in my house too.
 But Chester thought our readers might be interested in seeing how genuine science geeks decorate their homes.

 First up, the skull theme.
 Our Jessy human loves to collect animal skulls and bones.
 Here is her beautiful display cabinet.
 All skulls have been legally procured from reputable dealers in accordance to any law that applies.
 With the bird skulls is a carved ostrich egg, and a puffer fish seems to fit right in on the bottom shelf.